Nowruz: Bangladesh

 Nowruz is generally not celebrated by Bangladeshis, but it is widely celebrated by the country's Shia Muslims.
-It continues to be celebrated regularly in Dhaka, Chittagong, Rajshahi and Khulna.
-During the Mughal period; Nowruz was celebrated for 19 days with pomp and gaiety.
+It continues to be celebrated regularly in some areas of Dhaka, Chittagong, Rajshahi and Khulna.
+During the Mughal period, Nowruz was celebrated for 19 days with pomp and gaiety.
 Shia Muslims in Bangladesh have been seen spraying water around their home and drinking that water to keep themselves protected from diseases.
 A congregation to seek divine blessing is also arranged.
 Members of the Nawab family of Dhaka used to celebrate it amid pomp and grandeur.
 In the evening, they used to float thousands of candle lights in nearby ponds and water bodies.
 The National poet Kazi Nazrul Islam, also a Sunni, portrayed a vivid sketch of the festival highlighting its various aspects.
 In his poem, he described it as a platform of exposing a youth's physical and mental beauty to another opposite one for conquering his or her heart.